What are the treatment options for patients with kidney failure?

-But not every patient is suitable medically for it; might not have a suitable or a willing donor; or might not welcome it as an option (although occasionally this latter is due to some misconceptions or not having given the right or sufficient information to take an informed decision).
-Then, haemodialysis or peritoneal dialysis are the second best options.
+But not every patient is suitable medically for it; might not have a suitable or willing donor, or might not welcome it as an option (although occasionally this latter is due to some misconceptions or not having given the right or sufficient information to make an informed decision).
+Then, haemodialysis or peritoneal dialysis is the second-best options.

 Haemodialysis and peritoneal dialysis, are overall, equally effective to clean the blood of patients with kidney failure; but not as good as kidney transplant nor the original kidneys.

 However, some patients might not be suitable for one or the other therapy, according to their own medical conditions and their overall strength or frailty.

 For different people, haemodialysis and peritoneal dialysis provide different advantages but also come with distinct inconveniences, so the decision and choice must be individualised, and an important consideration is to choose the therapy more permissive of their own lifestyles, and which tally better their priorities and personality.

 Irrespective of the kidney function deteriorating and the preparation for dialysis or the initiation of dialysis might be imminent, some patients opt not to have dialysis (or a kidney transplant).

 On occasions, this is out of fear, which is natural due to the gravity of the diagnosis, and they might need a little more support and coaching.
 But on occasions is a firm and respectable decision, or they might be too weak and debilitated to start dialysis or to undergo a major surgery like kidney transplantation.
 Then all the efforts are to prolong the life of the kidneys, including modifications of risk factors, therapies for renal protection and implementation of a more frugal lifestyle.